techidaily/site-games-able/source/_posts/achieving-perfection-a-complete-ps4-factory-reset.md

  A PS4 factory reset, also known as initializing the system, is a process that restores the console to its original factory settings.
 This effectively erases all user data, meaning that all accounts, game saves, settings, and downloaded content will be wiped from the console, leaving it as if it were fresh out of the box.

- There are various[reasons why you'd want to factory reset your PS4](https://www.makeuseof.com/why-factory-reset-ps4/) .
+ There are various [reasons why you'd want to factory reset your PS4](https://www.makeuseof.com/why-factory-reset-ps4/) .
 If you find your PS4 glitching or running slower than usual, a factory reset can often be the solution.
 By wiping the slate clean and restoring your PS4 to its factory settings, you eliminate any potential software conflicts or corrupted data that may be causing the problem.

  If you plan to factory reset your PS4 to fix performance issues, remember that this is the last resort.
 It takes a lot of time and wipes everything clean.
 You'll have to set up your console from scratch, reinstalling all your games and apps.
 Only go for it when you’ve tried everything else!

- It's also a good idea to[factory reset your PS4 before you sell it](https://www.makeuseof.com/how-to-reset-ps4-ready-sell/) .
+ It's also a good idea to [factory reset your PS4 before you sell it](https://www.makeuseof.com/how-to-reset-ps4-ready-sell/) .
 This ensures that your personal data (including saved games, login credentials, and any sensitive information like payment information) is erased.

  On the flip side, if you’ve got a used PS4 and the previous owner hasn’t factory reset it, you can reset it to remove any traces of their data.